DoctorKhan/The-Social-Game-Book/docs/chapter-13-war-room-discovery-ancient-playbook.md

-# Chapter 8: War Room Discovery Divide And Conquer
+# Chapter 14: War Room Discovery Ancient Playbook

-### Chapter 6: War Room Discovery - The Ancient Playbook
+### Chapter 9: War Room Discovery - The Ancient Playbook

 *Three months after David's grackle revelation, the four investigators met for the first time in a rented conference room at the University of California, Berkeley.
 The walls were covered with whiteboards, timelines, and connection maps that looked more like a detective's murder board than academic research.
 Elena had driven down from San Francisco, still processing her Burning Man insights.
 Sarah had flown in from Seattle, her notebooks from Hawaii tucked under her arm.
 Marcus had taken a red-eye from New York, his Balinese observations fresh in his mind.*